openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-camera.md

 **Error Description**

-The camera service encountered an error.
+An exception occurred in the camera service.

 **Possible Causes**